P1sec/QCSuper/README.md

 * [ModemManager](https://github.com/endlessm/ModemManager): the principal daemon enabling to use USB modems on Linux, implements bits of the Diag protocol (labelled as QCDM) in order to retrieve basic information about USB modem devices.
 * [SnoopSnitch](https://play.google.com/store/apps/details?id=de.srlabs.snoopsnitch&hl=fr) (specifically [gsm-parser](https://github.com/E3V3A/gsm-parser)): chiefly an Android application whose purpose is to detect potential attacks on the radio layer (IMSI catcher, fake BTS...).
 It also have a secondary feature to capture some signalling traffic to PCAP, which does not provide exactly the same thing as QCSuper (LTE traffic isn't encapsulated in GSMTAP for example, device support may be different).
-  * [diag-parser](https://github.com/moiji-mobile/diag-parser): A Linux tool derivate from the PCAP generation feature from SnoopSnitch, somewhat improved, designed to work with USB modems.
+  * [diag-parser](https://github.com/moiji-mobile/diag-parser): A Linux tool that derivates from the PCAP generation feature from SnoopSnitch, somewhat improved, designed to work with USB modems.
 * [MobileInsight](http://www.mobileinsight.net/): this Android application intends to parse all kinds of logs output by Qualcomm and Mediatek devices (not only those containing signalling information, but also proprietary debugging structures), and dumping these to a specific XML representation format.
 Does not provide user-facing PCAPs (but formerly used Wireshark as a backend for converting certain protocol information to XML).
 * [qcombbdbg](https://github.com/yingted/qcombbdbg): A debugger for the Qualcomm baseband setting up itself by hooking a Diag command, through using the Diag command that allows to write to memory, for the Option Icon 225 USB modem.
 * [OpenPST](https://github.com/openpst/openpst): A set of tools related to Qualcomm devices, including a GUI utility allowing, for example, to read data on the tiny embedded filesystem accessible through Diag (EFS).